U.S. drones attack militants in Pakistan, Yemen

 A U.S. official said: "The United States is conducting, and will continue to conduct, the counter terrorism operations it needs to protect the U.S. and its interests."

-The official said the United States and Pakistan were engaging in "an ongoing dialogue about how best the two countries can enhance their cooperation against al Qaeda and other terrorist groups that threaten the citizens and interests of both countries."
+The official added that the United States and Pakistan were continuing to engage in "an ongoing dialogue about how best the two countries can enhance their cooperation against al Qaeda and other terrorist groups that threaten the citizens and interests of both countries."

-Still, the U.S.-Pakistan relationship is subject to strains.
-"If the main concern is sovereignty, the Pakistanis might want to deal with the al-Qaeda foreigners who are living within their borders and planning attacks on Pakistan, their neighbors, and the West.
-These are the true threats to Pakistani sovereignty," the official said.

 RULES OF ENGAGEMENT